Miniature Christmas Fruitcakes

 - In a small saucepan, combine molasses and water; add raisins.
 Bring to a boil.
 Reduce heat; simmer for 5 minutes.
 Remove from heat; stir in candied fruit and vanilla.
 Cool.

 - Meanwhile, in a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 eggs at a time, beating well after each addition.
 Combine the flour, baking soda and spices; add to the creamed mixture alternately with milk, beating well after each addition.
 Add fruit mixture, mixing well.
 Fold in nuts.

 - Fill paper-lined miniature muffin cups almost full.
-Bake at 325° for 22-24 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 325° for 22-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks to cool completely.
 Store in airtight containers.
-Yield: about 6 dozen.

 These are so easy.
 Every year I make them for 2 of my sons and they look forward to this treat.
 The nice thing about the miniatures is that they are about 2 bites each.